jozefg/drafts/parametricity.markdown

 We can now set out to define rigorously define what we're really talking about.

-## Using Parametricity
+## Background

-To begin with, we'll specify what exactly is the language we're working with.
+Before we can formally define parametricity we need to flesh out a few things.
+First things first, we need to actually specify the language we're working in.
+For our purposes, we'll just deal with pure System F.

     ty ::= v                [Type Variables]
            ty -> ty         [Function Types]